ElioenaiFerrari/ElioenaiFerrari/README.md

 Hi, I'm Elioenai Ferrari and i live in Brazil.
 I'm fanatical about software architecture, design patterns, algorithms and data structures (especially graphs).
-I currently work at [CI&T](https://ciandt.com) as a Sênior Leader Architect, hope you like it 😄
+I currently work at [CI&T](https://ciandt.com) as a Sênior Software Engineer, hope you like it 😄

 - 🔭 I’m currently working on Typescript, Node.js, React.js, NLP, NLC and Computer Vision.
 - 📫 How to reach me: elioenaiferrari@gmail.com